Michigan Total Loss Car Claim: Get The Full Value Of Your Vehicle

 A total loss vehicle is one that has suffered such extensive damage in a motor vehicle accident that it is more expensive to repair than to replace because the vehicle damage repair costs exceed the vehicle’s actual cash value.

-Some states use the “total loss threshold” to determine if your vehicle is a total loss.
+Some states use the complete loss threshold to determine if your vehicle is damaged beyond repair.
 This is when the cost of your repairs are greater than a certain percentage of the pre-damage actual cash value.
-Other states use the “total loss formula” which compares vehicle repair costs plus salvage value to the vehicle’s pre-crash value.
+Other states use the a formula which compares vehicle repair costs plus salvage value to the vehicle’s pre-crash value.

 What is considered a total loss car in Michigan?